-Memory, motivation and neural transposition
+Memory, motivation and individuality

 Directed behaviour emerges from neural integration of sensory stimuli, memory of prior experience and internal states.
 The Waddell group seeks an understanding of these conserved neural mechanisms using genetically-encoded tools and the relatively small brain of Drosophila.
 By temporally controlling neural function memories can be implanted and internal states altered so that most flies behave according to our direction.
 Such recent studies have revealed a role for distinct subsets of dopaminergic neurons that innervate the mushroom bodies in reward learning and the control of motivated fly behaviour.
 Therefore, the positive reinforcement system of flies is more similar to that of mammals than previously envisaged.